Data Protection Policy

 Subject access requests

 Individuals have the right to make a subject access request.
-If an individual makes a subject access request, the organisation will tell him/her:
+If an individual makes a subject access request, the organisation will tell them:

-- his/her right to complain to the Information Commissioner if he/she thinks the organisation has failed to comply with his/her data protection rights; and
+- their right to complain to the Information Commissioner if they thinks the organisation has failed to comply with their data protection rights; and

 - whether or not the organisation carries out automated decision-making and the logic involved in any such decision-making.

 The organisation will also provide the individual with a copy of the personal data undergoing processing.
-This will normally be in electronic form if the individual has made a request electronically, unless he/she agrees otherwise.
+This request is made electronically, unless is agreed otherwise.

-[If the individual wants additional copies, the organisation will charge a fee, which will be based on the administrative cost to the organisation of providing the additional copies.]
+If the individual wants additional hard copies, the organisation will charge a fee, which will be based on the administrative cost to the organisation of providing the additional copies.

-In some cases, the organisation may need to ask for proof of identification before the request can be processed.
-The organisation will inform the individual if it needs to verify his/her identity and the documents it requires.
+The organisation needs to ask for proof of identification before the request can be processed.
+The organisation will inform the individual the needs to verify their identity and the documents it requires.

 Individuals have a number of other rights in relation to their personal data.
 They can require the organisation to: